Xtreemes/Xtreemes/README.md

 **xtreemes** _he/him_
-- aspiring Java dev
+- Java dev
-- masochist (i use Luau on roblox)
+- masochist (i used to use Luau on roblox)
-- DiamondFire fiend
+- DiamondFire fiend and developer
 - jack of all trades, master of none